 - Good Ear has an ear training game.

 Instruments for Beginners

-If you are buying a violin for a child you need to make sure that you get the sizing right, there is a really good explanation on how to choose the right size here.
-With Violins you do get what you pay for, but obviously not everyone can afford $400+ for an instrument that their kids may or may not stick with.
+If you are buying a violin for a child, you need to make sure that you get the sizing right.
+With violins, you do get what you pay for, but obviously not everyone can afford $400+ for an instrument that their kids may or may not stick with.
 Luckily there are a few options under $100 that are decent enough for a kid who is interested in learning to play to get started with.
-Mendini have a number of sizing options and student starter packages that are an option for a beginner.
-Another slightly more expensive choice is Cremona who also have student and beginner instruments between $100 and $200.
+Mendini has a number of sizing options and student starter packages that are an option for a beginner.
+Another slightly more expensive choice is Cremona, that also has student and beginner instruments between $100 and $200.